Karen Sparks' house

 In 1974, Sparks was studying political science at the University of Washington.

-Bundy and his first murder victim, Lynda Ann Healy also used to frequent Dante's.
-Therefore, it is possible that he spotted Sparks there at some point, followed her, and made a mental note of where she lived.
+It is possible that he noticed Sparks there at some point, followed her, and made a mental note of where she lived.

 Bundy lived very close to Sparks

 Bundy was a habitual voyeur who liked to get drunk and prowl the streets at night, looking for things to steal and windows to peep through.
-During his interviews, he admitted that alcohol gave him the courage to engage in this kind of deviant behavior.
+During interviews, he admitted that alcohol gave him the courage to engage in this kind of deviant behavior.

-That night, Bundy was probably drunkenly creeping around on 8th Avenue when he noticed a light coming from Sparks' basement room.
+That night, Bundy was likely drunkenly creeping around on 8th Avenue when he noticed a light coming from Sparks' basement room.
+Then, being the voyeur that he was, he decided to take a closer look.

 Upon realizing that a young girl with long brown hair was sleeping in a basement room all by herself, his urges took over.